Which is the tallest dog breed in the world?

 Height; 31 inches +

-The Neapolitan Mastiff is a very old breed, tracing its roots back to 700BC and beyond.
+The Neapolitan Mastiff is an ancient breed, tracing its roots back to 700BC and beyond.
 In Roman times they were used in battle, in the gladiator arena, and as guard dogs.
 The most notable feature apart from its size is the loose folds of skin around the head and eyes, giving the breed a rather fearsome expression.

 However, looks can be deceiving, and the modern breed is now calm and gentle.
 They will defend their home and 'family' if needed, but they are not innately nervous, edgy nor aggressive.
 Like other big mastiff breeds, they tend to drool and pass gas regularly.